 How to Make Strawberry Shortcake From Scratch

-Nothing says summer like strawberry shortcake: rich and crumbly homemade biscuits layered with juicy strawberries (or any other fruit, for that matter), and topped off with real whipped cream.
-You can serve strawberry shortcake for dessert, picnics, and even for breakfast.
-Read on to learn how to make the best homemade strawberry shortcake.
+Nothing says warm weather like strawberry shortcake: rich and tender homemade biscuits layered with juicy strawberries (or any other fruit, for that matter), and topped off with real whipped cream.
+You can serve strawberry shortcakes for dessert, picnics, and even for breakfast.

-Follow along with Chef John’s Classic Strawberry Shortcake recipe as I share tips and tricks to making the perfect biscuit base, strawberry topping, and homemade whipped cream..
+Follow along and learn tips and tricks to make the perfect biscuit base, strawberry topping, and homemade whipped cream.

 How to Make Strawberry Shortcake